gbenor/pipeline/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is freely licensed under the MIT License.

 ## Acknowledgments

 This work is a computational interpretation and implementation of methods described in the referenced paper.
-We acknowledge the authors and contributors of the original research for their groundbreaking work in the field of miRNA–target interaction analysis.